confirmedcode/Lockdown-Blog/_posts/2020-12-02-why-you-cant-trust.markdown

 ---
 layout: post
-title:  "Can You Really Trust the Apps and Sites You Use?"
+title:  "Can You Trust the Apps and Sites You Use?"
 date:   2020-12-02 00:00:00 -0800
 author: "Johnny Lin"
 ---